dgaff/workshop/README.md

 ![](tube_dc_power.jpeg)

 Let's move to more modern DC power supplies.
 The two power supplies below represent two vintages.
 The Mastech supply on the left is powered by a massive transformer and DC rectifier.
 As you turn the voltage knobs, different circuits switch in with an audible relay click.
-These circuits pull voltage from a different tap points on the transformer in order to give the desired voltage rage.
+These circuits pull voltage from a different tap points on the transformer in order to give the desired voltage range.
 The supply is late 90s or early 2000s.
 It's a decent supply that can handle several amps.
 It's also a bit more advanced.
 You can limit the current supplied in order to test voltage drop out on circuits.
 And you can chain the two supplies together for double the current or double the voltage.
 I recently upgraded the voltage potentiometers on this supply to 10-turn pots.
 This makes it easier to dial in tenths of a volt.

 To the right is a generic, cheap switching power supply I bought a year ago from Amazon.
 It's a direct-from-China no frills supply.
 It's smaller, but it can supply up to 10 A of current if needed.
 Switching supplies are the standard design in electronics these days.
 This cheap supply is the one I use the most.
 You dial in the voltage you want and press the output button to turn it on.
 This is what you would get if you're just starting out.